cjavad/node-db/README.md

 # node-db
-A nosql database written in node (Insperation from the npm module node-json-db and based on the json-db-api) using unix-like paths
+A nosql database written in node (Using a fork of [node-json-db](https://github.com/Belphemur/node-json-db/blob/master/LICENSE)) using unix-like paths

 example: